Employee Burnout: Signs, Causes & Prevention

 Being overworked is one of the root causes of stress in the workplace, and a key factor in that is unrealistic expectations for employees.
 Employees may become burned out if unrealistic or unclear expectations are placed upon them frequently.
 This might be due to things like tight deadlines within their workload or too many responsibilities with insufficient resources to do their job correctly.

-How to solve it: Establish — and more importantly, effectively communicate — achievable objectives and clear expectations that are tailored to employees’ talents and strengths.
-Make sure there is enough assistance and support that they can achieve these goals without overburdening anyone.
+How to solve it: Establish — and more importantly, effectively communicate — achievable objectives and clear expectations that are tailored to employees' talents and strengths.
+Make sure there is enough assistance and support so that they can achieve these goals without overburdening anyone.

 No downtime